 Salted Caramel Greek Yogurt Dip

-Salted Caramel Greek Yogurt dip combines Greek yogurt with salted caramel sauce for the tastiest and easiest dip ever!
-It’s perfect for dipping apples, graham crackers, pretzels, or eating right out of the bowl.
+Greek Yogurt dip combines creamy, tangy Greek yogurt with luscious salted caramel sauce for the tastiest and easiest dip ever!
+Serve with pretzels, graham crackers, fruit and more!

 Caramel Apple Cupcakes by American Heritage Cooking